-Please note: Precertification is required for the admission and continued treatment at all residential treatment facilities.
+Please note: Nonparticipating and out-of-state post-acute and residential treatment facilities must have precertification.
 See Chapter 5: Precertification.

 Alcohol or Drug Dependence Treatment

 You are not covered for detoxification services and educational programs to which drinking or drugged drivers are referred by the judicial system solely because you have been referred or services performed by mutual self-help groups.